microsoft/samples-for-ai/examples/README.md

 ## Submit samples to Microsoft PAI platform

-[**Microsoft OpenPAI**](https://github.com/Microsoft/pai) is an open source platform that provides complete AI model training and resource management capabiliies.
+[**Microsoft OpenPAI**](https://github.com/Microsoft/pai) is an open source platform that provides complete AI model training and resource management capabilities.
 These samples can submit to OpenPAI cluster. for each project, a json file is provided as an example to show how to configure the submit information.
 You can just use the example json file or set your specified configuration.

 ### How to submit job to OpenPAI